-- Internal task teams/working groups and inquiry processes engaging staff on diversity and on anti-racism and discrimination/inclusion, comprising staff from all organizational levels and including younger staff, the staff association, staff from the LGBTQI community and staff with disabilities. - Global management team discussions on data related to racism and discrimination, mechanisms to report misconduct, conscious and unconscious bias, and accountability and role-modelling.
-In addition, dialogue facilitated by senior managers, such as senior inclusion and diversity advisers, on the role of management in addressing racism and discrimination and discussions focusing on progress against the Principal's commitments and on feedback from team engagements. - Regional focus group discussions through the establishment of a staff engagement group on racism and discrimination, comprising 300 staff members who volunteered through an open-call to all staff. - Advisory and strategic support, including a Global Advisory Group on Inclusion and Diversity, with an initial focus on race, and a People Management Strategy Committee. - Staff-led social movements that have submitted to senior management recommendations, actions and a road map for achieving racial equality and equity. - Town hall meetings with messages from the Principals, which have been recorded and made available on internal platforms such as intranets. - Book clubs, discussion groups, expert lectures, webinars, training and awareness-raising sessions on racism and racial discrimination, bias, leadership and being an ally. - An ombuds network to engage with groups and individual staff members. - As part of future activities, a global-level speaker series on racism is planned and lectures by experts and authors are being organized.
+- Formal statements and messages by Executive Directors/ USGs to all staff explicitly acknowledging patterns of racism and racial discrimination in their organizations and in society at large, highlighting the need to take action, including zero tolerance for any forms of discrimination. - Internal task teams/working groups on anti-racism and discrimination/inclusion, comprising staff from all organizational levels and including younger staff, the staff association, staff from the LGBTQIA community and staff with disabilities. - Global management team discussions on data related to racism and discrimination, mechanisms to report misconduct, conscious and unconscious bias, and accountability and role-modelling.
+In addition, dialogue facilitated by senior managers, such as senior inclusion and diversity advisers, on the role of management in addressing racism and discrimination and discussions focusing on progress against the Principal's commitments and on feedback from team engagements. - Regional and country-level focus group discussions through the establishment of a staff engagement group on racism and discrimination, comprising 300 staff members who volunteered through an open-call to all staff. - Advisory and strategic support, including a Global Advisory Group on Inclusion and Diversity, with an initial focus on race, and a People Management Strategy Committee that will address racism and discrimination among other issues. - Staff-led social movements that have submitted to senior management recommendations, actions and a road map for achieving racial equality and equity. - Town hall meetings with messages from the Principals that explicitly address racism and discrimination within the organizations, acknowledging the personal experiences of staff, and call for organization wide responses.. - Book clubs, discussion groups, expert lectures, webinars, training and awareness-raising sessions including on unconscious bias on racism and racial discrimination. - An ombuds network to engage with groups and individual staff members. - Planning a global-level speaker series and lectures by experts and authors on racism.

-In addition, IASC member organizations have disseminated products to address racism and racial discrimination internally, including:
+In addition, IASC member organizations have developed creative approaches and tools, action plans, guidance and strategies, as well as internal review mechanisms to prevent and/or address racism and racial discrimination within the workforce, including:

-- Formal statements and messages, including blogs and opinion pieces, by Principals to all staff explicitly acknowledging patterns of racism and racial discrimination in their organizations and in society at large and highlighting the need to take action. - Internal action plans and strategies, including at the country level, to address racism and ethnicity-based discrimination and to enhance diversity, equity and inclusion within the organizations and across non-governmental organization (NGO) coalitions. - An independent review of race equality and equity. - Guidance and other communications to facilitate discussions on workplace racism and discrimination. - Staff testimonials of racism and ethnicity-based discrimination in the workplace, which were submitted through an open call and distributed to all staff. - Anonymous canvassing via an electronic platform through which staff can anonymously pose questions to the IASC Principals and Principals can respond. - Staff surveys on personal experiences and perceptions of bias, racism and discrimination, as well as willingness to report such incidents.
+- Internal action plans and strategies, including at the country level, to address racism and ethnicity-based discrimination and to enhance diversity, equity and inclusion within the organizations and across non-governmental organization (NGO) coalitions. - An independent review of race equality and equity. - Guidance and other communications to facilitate discussions on workplace racism and discrimination. - Staff testimonials of racism and ethnicity-based discrimination in the workplace, which were submitted through an open call and distributed to all staff. - Anonymous canvassing via an electronic platform through which staff can anonymously pose questions to the IASC Principals and Principals can respond. - Staff surveys on personal experiences and perceptions of bias, racism and discrimination, as well as willingness to report such incidents.
 The results provided a baseline on staff perceptions of these issues. - A podcast developed by a staff association on racism and ethnicity-based discrimination, with guest participation by staff from different backgrounds. - E-forums, such as dedicated Yammer groups and a webpage on organizational culture, where staff can share their views. - E-learning co-developed by two IASC member organizations on racism.